-Vehicle safety features: A range of proven vehicle safety features may be included in fleet safety requirements such as driver-side airbags, side airbags, anti-whiplash protection, electronic stability control, daytime running lights, alcolocks, event data recorders, advisory intelligent speed adaptation (ISA).
+Vehicle safety features: A range of proven vehicle safety features may be included in fleet safety requirements such as driver-side airbags, side airbags, anti-whiplash protection, electronic stability control, daytime running lights, alcolocks, event data recorders and advisory intelligent speed adaptation (ISA).
 Many of these features are taken into account in Euro NCAP safety ratings.

 Other in-vehicle equipment: At the same time, there is a need for fleet safety policies to minimise in-vehicle distraction from nomadic devices such as car telephones used while driving or other in-vehicle equipment (e.g. hands free telephones and office equipment).
-See Vehicle Safety, Safety Ratings, Euro NCAP.PRAISE Reports1,3 and 5.
+See Erso web texts Vehicle Safety, Safety Ratings, Euro NCAP, PRAISE Reports 1, 3 and 5.